jagilley/hfppl/examples/README.md

     - upload the PPL decoding model via API/CLI, store in db for future use
     - call the API with PPL model ID, transformers model ID, and prompt
     - get completion by instantiating PPL model, calling using hf transformers' native support for AWQ models. static batching is probably fine initially. continuous batching offers 2x throughput gain @ 32 max 32 tokens -> 10x gain @ 512 max tokens.
+- If I'm understanding correctly, llama.cpp's grammar sampling works by zeroing out the logits of sampled tokens that don't conform to the BNF grammar.